 Improving Patient Experience: Tips for Medical Billing Staff

-For the extended business office or medical billing staff who collects on patient payments, how does the patient experience in healthcare fit into your daily workflow?
+For the extended business office (EBO) or medical billing staff who collects on patient payments, how does the patient experience in healthcare fit into your daily workflow?

 What do you need to consider when choosing digital tools to engage and collect from patients?